ciaranrogers16/EPR-MATLAB-scripts/Modelling-conformational-flexibility-in-a-spectrally-addressable-multi-spin-molecular-qubit/README.md

 # Modelling conformational flexibility in a spectrally addressable multi-spin molecular qubit (JACS doi./)

  1) Raw Data <br />
-    - This folder contains .DSC and .DTA files of the raw EPR data. <br />
+    - This folder contains .DSC and .DTA files of the raw EPR data. <br /> <br />
  2) P-vector <br />
     - This folder contains the code used to build the libraries of p-vectors describing the interactions in a three spin system. <br />
  3) Orientation dependent simulation <br />